HaifaGraphicsCourses/computergraphics2021-fidaa/Assignment3.md

 ## Renderer::InitOpenGLRendering():
-Before this part,We used this function to render the obj, and now we render the obj using OpenGL, in this function we prepare the information we need for drawing (the VAO for example),to help us draw we create two triangles that stretch over the screen, The texture is drawn over them.so we used to draw using the color buffer,and The SwapBuffer() function loads color buffer into a texture on the GPU, in other words we the function maps the pixels in the image to the texture coordinates (the triangles), and as we mentions before those triangles build the screen.
+Before this part,We used this function to render the obj, and now we render the obj using OpenGL, in this function we prepare the information we need for drawing (the VAO for example),to help us draw we create two triangles that stretch over the screen, The texture is drawn over them.so we used to draw using the color buffer,and The SwapBuffer() function loads color buffer into a texture on the GPU, in other words the function maps the pixels in the image to the texture coordinates (the triangles), and as we mentions before those triangles build the screen.

 ## vertex shader: